Python-World/python-mini-projects/projects/Store_emails_in_csv/README.md

 ## Dependencies

-This depends on the BeautifulSoup library for extracting text from HTML messages.
+This depends on the BeautifulSoup library and `lxml` for extracting text from HTML messages.